 Serving as a playground for boaters and other water sports enthusiasts of Ocean City, MD and Fenwick Island, DE, Assawoman Bay is a popular location in the Maryland Coastal Bays.

 One of the biggest threats to the health of the region is the large amount of nutrients in the water.
-Nutrients (such as nitrogen and phosphorus) are important in order to support the growth of living things; however, excessive nutrients can be harmful, upsetting natural cycles of the ecosystem and causing fish kills and loss of aquatic vegetation.
-Often times, nutrients and toxins get into water systems when drainage systems are not working properly or natural buffers have not been installed or have been removed.
+Nutrients (such as nitrogen and phosphorus) are important as they support the growth of living things.
+However, excessive nutrients can be harmful, upsetting natural cycles of the ecosystem and causing fish kills and loss of aquatic vegetation.
+Often, nutrients and toxins get into water systems when drainage systems are not working properly or natural buffers have either not been installed or have been removed.
 These symptoms threaten the overall health of the region and of all of the Coastal Bays.